 Graduate students with Assistantships (TAs, RAs, GAs) are not eligible for a Reduced Course Load.
 UB policy requires 9 credits of registration or Full-time Certification to be eligible for TA, RA or GA appointments.
 Please consult with the Graduate School in 408 Capen if you have questions about this requirement.

-The Medical Reduced Course Load application requires a letter from a doctor in a specific format (see above).
-After receiving the letter from a doctor, follow the directions below to submit your application:
+After receiving a letter from a doctor, follow the directions below to submit your application:

 REMEMBER: Do not drop or resign below full-time until ISS approves the Reduced Course Load request.
-ISS will make a decision on the request (approve or deny), and will notify the student of our decision via email within 5-7 business days of submission.
+ISS will make a decision on the request (approve or deny), and will notify the student of our decision via email.
+Check our e-form processing page for current processing times.

 Once approved by ISS, this Reduced Course Load cannot be canceled.